New Jersey Criminal Justice Degree Programs

 Outlook for Criminal Justice in New Jersey

 Salaries and job outlook greatly vary due to the many roles that criminal justice graduates may pursue.
-According to the Bureau of Labor Statistics (BLS), the employment of probation officer and correctional treatment specialists is expected to grow by 18 percent through 2020.
+According to the O*Net, the employment of probation officer and correctional treatment specialists is expected to decrease by ted percent through 2024, so it will be a competitive job market and you should make sure your resume is impressive in order to get a job.
 These positions entail working with criminal offenders, extensive paperwork and travel.
-The BLS reports the average annual wage in New Jersey for probation officers and correctional treatment specialists is nearly $75,000.
+The BLS reports the average annual wage in New Jersey for probation officers and correctional treatment specialists is nearly $76,630.

 Degree-holders in criminal justice often pursue careers in the protective services field, as well as the legal field as paralegals or legal assistants.
-The mean annual salary for legal assistants in New Jersey is $58,050.
-Employees in the protective services industry as a whole earn on average $55,390.
-Employment in both the protective services and legal assistant fields is expected to grow from 2008 to 2018.
+The mean annual salary for legal assistants in New Jersey is $61,650.
+Employees in the protective services industry as a whole earn on average $55,700.

 As the population expands and national security issues are emphasized, the employment for intelligence analysts and FBI special agents will continue grow rapidly in coming years.
-According to Onet, the median salary for FBI agents and intelligence analysts is about $74,000.
+According to O*Net, the median salary for FBI agents and intelligence analysts is about $79,970.
 Overall, the job outlook for those with criminal justice degrees in New Jersey is positive.

 Review our list of schools that offer criminal justice programs for New Jersey students.
 Be sure to request information from multiple schools to make sure you choose the one that's best for you!